wehicle26/TheForgotten/README.md

 ![PR](screenshots/github_pull_request.png)

-Make sure the right side is your repository name and the branch you just created is selected and hit create:
+(Pull Request tab in Desktop Git) Make sure the right side is your repository name and the branch you just created is selected and hit create:

 ![PR2](screenshots/github_pull_request2.png)